-The projection representation is ${h_i} = {{M_{\Theta}}}.{ x_i}$ where $x_i$ is the original feature for node $v_i$ and $h_i$ is the corresponding projected features.

-To aggregate the representations of neighbors as a learned weighted average, we learned the attention of each node.
+To aggregate the embeddings of neighbors as a weighted average, we learned the attention of each node.
 To this end, we have $e$, which computes a score for each edge.
 Since we have multiple associations, and we will have different node-level attention for each association, we represented multiple scoring for each corresponding association.
-For an edge $(v_i,v_j)$ on the association $\phi$, $e_{ij}^{\phi}$ represents the importance of the features of the neighbor $v_j$ to the node $v_i$ based on the association $\phi$, and the formulation is as follows:
+For an edge $(v_i,v_j)$, $e_{ij}^{\phi}$ represents the importance of features of neighbor $v_j$ to the node $v_i$ based on the association $\phi$, i.e., $e_{ij}^{\phi} = \text{LeakyReLU}\left(({{a}}^{\phi})^{\mathbb{T}}.{[h_i||h_j]}\right)$ where ${\bf{a}}^{\phi}$ is node-level attention vector for the association $\phi$, $\mathbb{T}$ is transpose, and $||$ is vector concatenation.
+Then we normalized the attention scores across neighbors using softmax and obtained the node-level attention $\alpha_{ij}^{\phi}$.
+The attention of neighbor $v_j$ to the node $v_i$ based on the association $\phi$ for the edge $(v_i,v_j)$ is computed as: